Prakhar00013/Hospital-Management-System/README.md

 # Steps to run:

-1. Install the NetBeans IDE and import the Hospital Management System folden in your IDE.
+1. Install the NetBeans IDE and import the Hospital Management System folder in your IDE.
 2. Setup the derby database in the services section.
 3. Create a schema (name: HospitalDB)
 4. Create the required tables and columns.